6th grade fiction reading comprehension worksheets

 Sixth graders read fiction with layered machinery: narrators whose views slant the telling, details planted early that pay off late, and endings that ask to be interpreted.
-Questions require citing textual evidence for both the stated and the implied, the exact verb of the grade-6 standard.
+Questions require citing textual evidence for both the stated and the implied.

-Free printable PDF, aligned to Common Core RL.6.1.
-One skill per page, answer key on the last page.
+Free printable PDF worksheet, aligned to Common Core RL.6.1.

 The kind of passages you'll get